The old saying is that in real estate, everything is negotiable. But is it really?

 “This will probably be the single largest purchase that you’ll ever make,” Dantzler says.
 “You need a trusted party negotiating on your behalf.”

-Here are 12 tips for homebuyers to get the best deal.
+Here are 12 tips for homebuyers to get the best deal on a house.

 Redfin, Zillow, Trulia and Realtor.com offer different tools, so look at the property and the neighborhood on each site.
 “The more information you have as a buyer, the more confident you’re going to be,” Clarke says.